Shropshire, Worcestershire and Staffordshire Electric Power Company

 The Shropshire, Worcestershire and Staffordshire Electric Power Company was an electricity generating and supply organisation that operated in the West Midlands and South Wales.
 It was established in 1903 and was dissolved as a consequence of the nationalisation of the British electricity supply industry in 1948.

 History

-The Shropshire and Worcestershire Electric Power Company was established in 1903 under the terms of the Shropshire and Worcestershire Electric Power Act 1903.
-Further Acts were obtained in 1905, 1906, 1914, 1916, 1918 and 1923.
+The Shropshire and Worcestershire Electric Power Company was established in 1903 under the terms of the Shropshire and Worcestershire Electric Power Act 1903 (3 Edw.
+7. c. ccxxxvii).
+Further acts were obtained; the Shropshire, Worcestershire and Staffordshire Electric Power Act 1905 (5 Edw.
+7. c. clx), the Shropshire, Worcestershire and Staffordshire Electric Power Act 1906 (6 Edw.
+7. c. clxxxv), the Shropshire, Worcestershire and Staffordshire Electric Power Act 1914 (4 & 5 Geo.
+5. c. lxxxiv), the Shropshire, Worcestershire and Staffordshire Electric Power Act 1916 (6 & 7 Geo.
+5. c. li), the Shropshire Worcestershire and Staffordshire Electric Power Act 1918 (8 & 9 Geo.
+5. c. xliii) and the Shropshire, Worcestershire and Staffordshire Electric Power Act 1923 (13 & 14 Geo.
+5. c. xcvi).
 The name was changed to include Staffordshire in 1905.
 The company's aim was to supply electrical energy to authorised undertakings and to others requiring a supply of power.
 Its area of supply included Shropshire, Worcestershire and part of Staffordshire.
 This was later extended by acquisitions to include Herefordshire, Gloucestershire and Oxfordshire.

 The company intended to build its own generating stations but initially purchased the existing stations of smaller electricity undertakings.
 These included the following (with the original owner, construction and purchase dates):